uabrc/uabrc.github.io/docs/cheaha/slurm/practical_sbatch.md

 <!-- markdownlint-disable MD046 -->
 !!! important

     To effectively manage resource usage, it's essential to implement [throttling](./submitting_jobs.md#throttling-in-slurm-array-job) by limiting the number of concurrent jobs that can run at the same time.
 This helps prevent the overloading of computing resources.
-For example, you can limit the number of simultaneously running array jobs to `4` in your submission command: `sbatch --array=1-$N%4 job.sh`.
+For example, you can limit the number of simultaneously running array jobs to `4` with the percent `%` symbol in your submission command: `sbatch --array=1-$N%4 job.sh`.
 <!-- markdownlint-enable MD046 -->

 ```bash title="main.sh"